- Edit HTML

 Add a menu/navigation link

-To add a link to the main navigation menu, scroll down to "Menu settings" tab.
+To add a link to the main navigation menu, scroll down to the "Menu settings" tab.

 - Check the "Provide a menu link" box.
 Additional options will appear.